NickHeiner/list-gh-projects/README.md

 I implemented the app using React.
 I like React's core abstraction of a function from state to UI elements – it's much easier to reason about than the `$scope.$watch`-soup that my Angular.JS 1.x apps have become.
 I used to think that Angular.JS 1.x and React were a generational advance over jQuery.
 However, after using React extensively, I think that React is actually a generational advance from Angular.JS itself.
 (The full explanation of my reasoning beyond the scope of this document, but I'm happy to elaborate elsewhere.)

+### Functionality
+This app allows job seekers to assess companies via a broad overview of an organization's activity on GitHub.
+(I did the user research for this by consulting myself :smile:.)
+The goal is to give a high-level summary, with links to dig in deeper to interesting repos and commits.
+In support of this goal:

+1. The org summary view provides high-level summary statistics about how popular an org's repos are on GitHub, and how much active development is occurring.
+  1. The "recent authors" display allows the job seeker to reach out to people who are currently involved with the company.
+  1. The "unique committers" data point gives the job seeker a sense of the company's scale and commitment to open source.
+  1. The "total forks" data point is an indicator of the broader OSS community's involvement in the company's projects.
+1. The repo list, sorted by popularity, allows the user to quickly identify the org's most well-known projects.
+1. The filter textbox allows the user to find repos that are of particular interest.
+For instance, searching for `react` on Facebook's org will show all react-related projects.
+  1. To make it easier to find projects with known names, the search supports interpolated matching.
+For instance, `c-r-a` will match `create-react-app`.
+1. react-virtualized keeps the UI fluid, so users are not frustrated.
+1. Offline access enables users to keep working even when the network is unreliable.

+I consider myself to be an "information architecture" designer, but not a visual designer.
+I believe that the layout of the app is a reasonable way to communicate and enable a user to accomplish the intended goals.
+However, I would not consider it to be particularly visually compelling. :smile:

 ### Redux vs. `setState`
 Most of my apps end up using Redux, but I started this one on `setState` because Redux felt like overkill.
 However, when I started doing paged queries to fetch all repos, `setState` actually became much more challenging to use.